WEC-Sim/WEC-Sim/docs/_include/viz.rst

 The **RM3_MoorDyn_Viz** example uses ParaView for WEC-Sim data visualization of a WEC-Sim model coupled with [MoorDyn](http://wec-sim.github.io/WEC-Sim/advanced_features.html#moordyn) to simulate a mooring system for the [RM3](http://wec-sim.github.io/WEC-Sim/tutorials.html#two-body-point-absorber-rm3) geometry.

-nonlinear Hydro Visualization in ParaView
+Nonlinear Hydro Visualization in ParaView
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When using nonlinear buoyancy and Froude-Krylov Wave Excitation the paraview files also contain cell data for the bodies.
+When using nonlinear buoyancy and Froude-Krylov wave excitation the paraview files also contain cell data for the bodies.
 The cell data are:

 * Cell areas
 * Hydrostatic pressures
 * Linear Froude-Krylov pressures
-* nonlinear Froude-Krylov pressures
+* Nonlinear Froude-Krylov pressures

 The ``pressureGlyphs`` macro calculates cell normals, and cell centers.
 It then creates the following glyphs:

-* Hydrostatic Pressure
+* Hydrostatic pressure
 * Linear Froude-Krylov pressure
-* nonlinear Froude-Krylov pressure
+* Nonlinear Froude-Krylov pressure
 * Total pressure (hydrostatic plus nonlinear Froude-Krylov)
 * Froude-Krylov delta (nonlinear minus linear)